mlmorg/backbone.canal/README.md

 The `router.go()` method acts similarly to `router.navigate()` and any options applicable to it may also be passed in a hash as the third argument.
-For example, we could call the `contact` method and update its URL but NOT create an entry in the browser's history with:
+For example, we could call the `contact` method and update its URL but not create an entry in the browser's history with:

 ``` javascript